Mabel Haynes Bode: Career

 She contributed materials to The Pali Text Society's Pali-English Dictionary of T. W. Rhys Davids and William Stede.

-Viet.Net mentions how she translated Wilhelm Geiger's German language version of the Mahavamsa (the Great Chronicle or The Great Dynasty of Ceylon/Sri Lanka) into English, in 1921, one year before she died.
+Viet-Net notes that she translated Wilhelm Geiger's German language version of the Mahavamsa (the Great Chronicle or The Great Dynasty of Ceylon/Sri Lanka) into English, in 1921, one year before her death.

-During World War I she was a helper to the Belgian committee and the French Red Cross.

-One of her private pupils was the composer Gustav Holst, who learnt Sanskrit from her.
+During World War I, she was a helper to the Belgian committee and the French Red Cross.
+One of her private pupils was the composer Gustav Holst, who became known for his compositions based on ancient Sanskrit texts.
 She wrote articles for the Times Literary Supplement in collaboration with Mr T.W.
 Rolleston.

-In 1918 she resigned from her teaching posts due to ill health.
+In 1918, she resigned from her teaching posts due to ill health.

 Later life

-In 1918 she moved to reside with her sister and brother-in-law in London, and then to The Chantry, Shaftesbury, Dorset, where she died on 20 January 1922.
+In 1918, she moved to reside with her sister and brother-in-law in London, and then to The Chantry, Shaftesbury, Dorset, where she died on 20 January 1922.
 She is buried at St James Church, Shaftesbury.
-Her gravestone's inscription reads "phD.
-Et prope et procul usave cor cordium dum vivam et ultra".
+Her gravestone's inscription reads "Et prope et procul usave cor cordium dum vivam et ultra".